ocelotconsulting/ocelotconsulting.github.io/_posts/2021-07-13-randomize-slack.md

 #### Setup the Azure Infrastructure

-You can utilize the portal to configure you're own Azure Function App, however we have provided a template you can use.
+You can utilize the portal to configure your own Azure Function App, however we have provided a template you can use.
 You will need to change the names of the resources however.

 1. Create a Resource Group to use
 2. Open the Resource Group